VishnuNanilal/real-estate-project/README.md

 - [x] Implement admin who can authorize the ownership of a newly added property.
 - [x] Implement a client side newly marked property sales.(Recent properties)

-- [ ] When time is over the payment should be made and marked land owner info should be changed to bought person
+- [ ] When time is over the payment should be made and marked land owner info should be changed to bought person.
+Relevant payments should be carried out.

 //FRONT END
-- [ ] Sign In and Register Modal
+- [x] Sign In and Register Modal
-- [ ] Home page should have :
+- [x] Home page should have :
         left half tabs
         Right hald map
-- [ ] Left half tabs should have: Recent properties, Add new property,
+- [x] Left half tabs should have: Recent properties, Add new property,
-- [ ] User Dashboard: Displays user-specific information such as active bids, listed properties, etc.
+- [x] User Dashboard: Displays user-specific information such as active bids, listed properties, etc.
-- [ ] Seller Dashboard: Specialized dashboard for sellers to manage their properties and see bidding statuses.
+- [x] Seller Dashboard: Specialized dashboard for sellers to manage their properties and see bidding statuses.
-- [ ] Admin Dashboard: Specialized dashboard for admins to approve new properties, bids, and perform other admin tasks.
+- [x] Admin Dashboard: Specialized dashboard for admins to approve new properties, bids, and perform other admin tasks.
-- [ ] Notifications: Displays user notifications about bids, property approvals, etc.
+- [x] Notifications: Displays user notifications about bids, property approvals, etc.
 - [ ] Settings: Allows users to change account settings.